Now taking signups for our 2023 program!

 - You can source a large portion of your diet locally with add-on options for bread, chicken, and eggs.

 - You may order additional items a la carte including vegetables, flowers, herbs, bread, live plants, and eggs.
-CSA members receive 10% off products produced on the farm when ordering online, but you can order items from other producers including stone-milled grains, garden seeds, and organic cheese from our website, or order meat products from Restoration Acres and pick them up when you get your CSA share.
+CSA members receive 10% off products produced on the farm when ordering online or at the Farmers Market, but you can order items from other producers including stone-milled grains, garden seeds, and organic cheese from our website, or order meat products from Restoration Acres and pick them up when you get your CSA share.

 What is a CSA?